Skip to navigation Skip to content

 The Service Officer must decide who the correct claimant is.

-• the customer is the actual claimant, and
+• customer is the claimant

-• what was the date of service
+• the date of service

-• who was the health professional
+• the name of the health professional

 • how much was paid for the service